MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 The new Power Query SDK can be installed in Visual Studio Code as a Visual Studio Code extension.
 During the installation process, the extension will try to download and load some dependencies in order to provide the full functionality.

-Follow the steps found in the [official GitHub repository](https://github.com/Microsoft/vscode-powerquery-sdk) for the VIsual Studio Code Power Query SDK to install and provide feedback.
+Follow the steps found in the [official GitHub repository](https://github.com/Microsoft/vscode-powerquery-sdk) for the Visual Studio Code Power Query SDK to install and provide feedback.

 ## Connector development process